twcch/twcch/README.md

 ⭐ Motto: It may take 10000 hours, more or less; it is never too late.

 - Education:
   - Ph.D.
-Student in Department of Engineering Science at National Cheng Kung University
+Student in Department of Engineering Science at NCKU
-  - Master's Degree in Department of Insurance and Finance from National Taichung University of Science and Technology
+  - Master's Degree in Department of Insurance and Finance from NUTC
-  - Bachelor’s Degree in Department of Insurance and Finance from National Taichung University of Science and Technology
+  - Bachelor’s Degree in Department of Insurance and Finance from NUTC

 - Expertise:
   - Machine Learning